mems/bookmarklets-context-menu/README.md

 This doesn't fix broken implementations.
 It's just an alternative.

-- work well on Firefox Desktop, untested on Chrome and any other browser
+- work well on Firefox Desktop, untested on Chrome and any other browser that support [WebExtension API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)
 - [Edge don't support bookmarks WebExtension API](https://developer.mozilla.org/Add-ons/WebExtensions/API/bookmarks#Browser_compatibility)
 - options UI looks ugly, see [1275287 - Implement `chrome_style` in options V2 API.](https://bugzilla.mozilla.org/show_bug.cgi?id=1275287)

-## Permissions required
+## Permissions required by the extension

 The following permissions are used by the extension: